Best Disney World Ticket Choice: After Hours or More Days?

 The Upshot

-There are trade-offs to be made, but from a monetary perspective using After Hours to attack a park instead of a regular day’s admission can be comparable in cost.
-If you’ve got a shorter vacation, or you simply prefer the ease of short lines without having to strategize for them, this option might be for you.
+There are trade-offs to be made, but from a monetary perspective using After Hours to attack a park can be comparable in cost to a day’s regular admission.
+And it can give you more total time in the parks.
+If you’ve got a shorter vacation, or you simply prefer the ease of having short lines without having to strategize for them, this option might be for you.
 Of course, if your vacation is long enough and time and money allow, you don’t have to choose.
 You can visit the park in the daytime and take advantage of After Hours too.

 Would you consider giving up a daytime visit to a park to do After Hours instead?
 If you’ve done this, how did it work out?
 Let us know in the comments!